Greek Australians: 20th-century Greek immigration

-21st century Greek immigration
+21st-century Greek immigration

-Since the year 2000, Greek immigration to Australia has slowed down.
-However, in the years 2000–2009, many Greek-Australians both native Greek and Australian-born, returned to Greece to discover their homeland and reconnect with their ancestral roots.
-Yet, as the economic crisis in Greece grew, the opportunities for temporary resident Greek Australians abroad were limited.
-For this reason, many Greek Australians have shortened their planned long term stays in Greece and have returned home to Australia.
+As the economic crisis in Greece grew, the opportunities for temporary resident Greek Australians abroad were limited.

-In the early 2010s, there has been an increase of Greek immigration flows to Australia due to unemployment, among other issues, because of the economic crisis in Greece.
+In the early 2010s, there was an increase of Greek immigration flows to Australia due to unemployment, among other issues, because of the economic crisis in Greece.
 This has led to the return of many Greek Australians which had gone to Greece before the crisis and also the arrival of newcomers from Greece, who have been received by the large Greek Australian community, mainly in Melbourne.

 Demographics

-At the 2021 census, 424,750 people stated that they had Greek ancestry (whether alone or in combination with another ancestry), comprising 1.7% of the Australian population.
+At the 2021 Australian census, 424,750 people stated that they had Greek ancestry (whether alone or in combination with another ancestry), comprising 1.7% of the Australian population.
 At the 2021 census, 92,314 Australian residents were born in Greece.

 The largest concentration of Greek Australians is in the state of Victoria, which is often regarded as the heartland of the Greek Australian community.
 Victoria's capital Melbourne has the largest Greek Australian community in Australia.

 The 2021 census showed that the following states had the largest numbers of people nominating Greek ancestry: Victoria (181,184), New South Wales (141,627), South Australia (40,704), Queensland (32,702), Western Australia (16,117).

 One study investigating the 54 most common ethnic groups in Australia found that Greek Australians had the lowest rate of intermarriage (marrying outside their ethnicity) than every other ethnicity in the first, second and third generations.

 Culture

 Religion

-According to census data released by the Australian Bureau of Statistics in 2016, 91.4% of Australians with Greek ancestry are Christian, mainly Eastern Orthodox, however minorities who belong to different Christian denominations like Catholics, Jehovah's Witnesses and Pentecostals also exist.
+According to the 2016 Australian census, 91.4% of Australians with Greek ancestry are Christian, mainly Eastern Orthodox; however, minorities who belong to different Christian denominations like Catholics, Jehovah's Witnesses and Pentecostals also exist.
 Together, these other denominations make up 0.4% of the Greek Australian population.
 5.6% identified as spiritual, secular or irreligious, and 2.6% did not answer the census question on religion.
 Greek Australians are predominantly Greek Orthodox.
 The largest religious body of Greek Orthodox Australians is the Greek Orthodox Archdiocese of Australia, with its headquarters at the Cathedral of The Annunciation of Our Lady in the inner Sydney suburb of Redfern.
-According to SBS, Greeks in Australia have got higher weekly church attendance and higher levels of religiosity than Greeks in Greece.

 Greek language

 In 2016, the Greek language was spoken at home by 237,588 Australian residents, a 5.8% decrease from the 2011 census data.
 Greek is the seventh most commonly spoken language in Australia after English, Mandarin, Arabic, Cantonese, Vietnamese and Italian.
 The remainder of the ethnic Greek population in Australia mainly use English as their first language.
+Most Greek Australians speak the Greco-Australian dialect.
+Greco-Australian is an Australian-based dialect of Greek that is spoken by the local disapora, including by both Greek immigrants and Australians of Greek descent.